project-open-data/project-open-data.github.io/v1.1/schema.md

 theme					| Category            | Main thematic category of the dataset.
 dataDictionary			| Data Dictionary     | URL to the data dictionary for the dataset or API.
 Note that documentation other than a data dictionary can be referenced using Related Documents as shown in the expanded fields.
 dataQuality				| Data Quality        | Whether the dataset meets the agency's Information Quality Guidelines (true/false).
-distribution			| Distribution        | Holds multiple download URLs for datasets composed of multiple files and/or file types accrualPeriodicity		| Frequency           | Frequency with which dataset is published.
+accrualPeriodicity		| Frequency           | Frequency with which dataset is published.
 landingPage				| Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface. isPartOf				| isPartOf            | The collection of which the dataset is a subset.